matthi01/token-accounts/README.md

 ### Set up .env files

 An .env.example file has been provided for both Client and Server.
 Create a .env file in the same directory as the .env.example file.
 Copy the contents of .env.example into .env.
 Do this for both Client and Server directories.
+You can find the README for the client project [here](./client/README.md), and the README for the serber project [here](./server/README.md).

 You can run this project with 2 different approaches:
 1. Running the Client and Server independently.
 For this apprach please check the README files for both the Client and Server and follow their instructions.
 Disregard the instructions below.
-2. Running the app through the parent project (here).
+2. Running the app through the parent project (at the directory of this README).
 Follow the instructions below from the current directory.

 ### `npm install`